Comments in Excel VBA (Add, Remove, Block Commenting)

 Rem was used in the days of BASIC and has been kept in the current versions of VBA.
 While it’s good to know that it exists, I recommend you only use the apostrophe method while adding comments in VBA.

-Converting a Line of Code (or Block of Code) into Comment
+Converting a Line of Code (or Block of Code) into a Comment

-Sometimes, you may have a need to convert an existing line of code (or a block of code) into comments.
+Sometimes, you may need to convert an existing line of code (or a block of code) into comments.

 Programmers often do this when they’re working on a code and they want to quickly try out something else, while still keeping the already written code.